surniaulula/wpsso/readme.txt

 = 6.4.1-dev.2 =

-(2019/09/24) Removed 'loading="lazy"' from the hidden Pinterest Pin It button image.
+(2019/09/24) Updated the WP Job Manager integration module.
+Removed 'loading="lazy"' from the hidden Pinterest Pin It button image.

 = 6.4.0 =